genedrendel/P-MFC/README.md

 *Initial script uploads covering HPC and R data prep, processing and analysis, as below.*

 ## HPC Script
-Base Script folder contains original script templates from Dnaiel Rice, and modified working base script that all changes have since been made from.
+Base Script folder contains original script templates from Daniel Rice, and modified working base script that all changes have since been made from.
 Covers:<br>
 * Basic HPC setup commands
 * Raw sequencing data import